-- "Lately, I have been having trouble with intimacy.
-What can I do?"
+- “Lately, I have been having trouble with physical intimacy.
+What can I do?”

 - “I am just not interested in sex.
 Do you have any advice?”

-You may have a physical examination and a pelvic exam.
-If you have pain during intercourse, your health care provider may try to re-create this pain by touch.
-Depending on your symptoms, you may have a blood test to measure hormone levels.
-You may be referred to another health care provider for other tests or specialized treatment.
+You also may have a physical exam and a pelvic exam.
+If you have pain during intercourse, your health care professional may try to recreate this pain by touching sensitive areas.
+This may help to find the cause.

 Dyspareunia: Pain with intercourse.

 Estrogen: A female hormone produced in the ovaries.